Information Sharing

 The legal bases that may be appropriate for sharing data in these circumstances could be 'legal obligation' or 'public task' which includes performance of a task in the public interest or the exercise of official authority.
 Each of the legal bases under UK GDPR has different requirements.

-It continues to be good practice to be transparent and to inform parents / carers that you are sharing information for these purposes and seek to work co-operatively with them.
-Practitioners should therefore usually inform parents / carers (and the child depending on their age and level of understandings) that they are going to make a referral.
+It is good practice to be transparent and to inform parents / carers that you are sharing information for these purposes and seek to work co-operatively with them, where it is safe to do so.

 5. National Guidance on Sharing Information